Visa Platinum benefits

 • Visa Offers + Perks.
 All Visa cards have access to Visa Offers + Perks, but some are exclusively available for Platinum and other premium Visa credit cards.
 Offers vary but could include premium golf perks, car rental upgrades, online shopping discounts or complimentary gifts.

 • Visa Luxury Hotel Collection.
-Use your Australian-issued Visa Platinum card to book accommodation through visaluxuryhotels.com and get access to exclusive benefits including a best-rate guarantee.
-Other perks vary by hotel and availability, but could include complimentary room upgrades, complimentary Wi-Fi in your room, and food or beverage credit.
+Some Australian-issued Visa Platinum cards (and all Infinite and Signature cards) let you book accommodation through visaluxuryhotels.com and get access to exclusive benefits including a best-rate guarantee, room upgrades, complimentary continental breakfasts and VIP guest status.

 • Global Customer Assistance.
 Whether you’re at home or out trotting the globe, Global Customer Assistance provides 24/7 support in case you lose your card and need a card replacement or emergency cash.